Elizabeth May Bell

 When living with Mary (Mayer) Hannah in Weehawken, she worked for many years on 23rd Street in Manhattan as secretary to Dr. Goodall or Goodell (spelling?) at the Federal Council of Churches.
 When he retired, she lost her job and retired without a pension.
 After six months, Social Security started and she got a monthly check even though she hadn't been contributing.
 She then folded and sewed labels at home for extra income.9,10

 After Mary (Mayer) Hannah died in 1940, Elizabeth Bell lived with her first cousin, Ella (Hannah) Josselyn, and Edgar Josselyn in Pleasantville, New York; a bedroom wing was added to the house with the proceeds from the sale of the Weehawken house.4 When Edgar Josselyn died in April 1943, Ella (Hannah) Josselyn sold the Pleasantville house and moved with Priscilla Josselyn to an apartment in White Plains, New York.
-Elizabeth Bell went back to Terre Haute, Indiana, to stay with a friend of hers.
-For two or three summers during the time she was in Indiana, she was invited by Kenneth and Martha DeVoe to stay at their house in Pleasantville.4 Howard DeVoe remembers receiving a humorous telephoned Western Union telegram from her when she returned to Indiana one year, worded somewhat as follows: "Arrived safely, no brass band."11 Elizabeth Bell wasn't happy living in Terre Haute, and after about two years she moved back east.4 Before 1 October 1947 she rented a room in a house at 85 Waller Avenue, White Plains, New York, and secured a job in the sewing room of the White Plains Hospital.12 Click here to listen to a recording of Elizabeth Bell talking about slides of New York City with Howard DeVoe (tape recording transcribed from a reel-to-reel tape made in August or September 1956; 50 sec).
+Elizabeth Bell went back to Terre Haute, Indiana, to stay with a friend of hers.4 Her address during this period may have been 804 South 8th St, Terre Haute, Indiana.11 For two or three summers during the time she was in Indiana, she was invited by Kenneth and Martha DeVoe to stay at their house in Pleasantville.4 Howard DeVoe remembers receiving a humorous telephoned Western Union telegram from her when she returned to Indiana one year, worded somewhat as follows: "Arrived safely, no brass band."12 Elizabeth Bell wasn't happy living in Terre Haute, and after about two years she moved back east.4 Before 1 October 1947 she rented a room in a house at 85 Waller Avenue, White Plains, New York, and secured a job in the sewing room of the White Plains Hospital.13

 Citations